charles7668/mock-server/README.md

   - `body`: Response value.
 If not set, the response will be empty.
   - `status code`: HTTP status code for the response.
 If not set, the status code is 200.
   - `headers`: Set extra response headers.
 You can also leave it empty.
+- `POST`: Method for handling `POST` requests
+  - `path`: Route path, this setting needs a value.
+  - `body`: Response value.
+If not set, the response will be empty.
+  - `status code`: HTTP status code for the response.
+If not set, the status code is 200.
+  - `headers`: Set extra response headers.
+You can also leave it empty.
+  - `override`: handle override settings by verifying the post body with conditions , will check each condition until match one or using default
+    - `verify`: condition to check the request body
+    - others: override settings

 ```json
 {